-Required only of vocalists seeking the Master of Music degree in Performance.
-The applicant is required to write an English translation of one short poem from song texts written in the original French, German, or Italian language.
+Vocal Principals seeking the Master of Music degree in Performance are required to write an English translation of one short poem from song texts written in the original French, German, or Italian language.
 A text in one of the three languages must be translated.
-The applicant may use foreign-language dictionaries when taking the examination.
+The applicant may use a hard copy foreign-language dictionary when taking the examination.